235 Health Sciences Center

-The Undergraduate and Pre-Health Advising Office (UPHAO) in the College of Health Sciences (www.uwyo.edu/preprof/) provides pre-professional health advising to all UW students regardless of their academic majors, who are interested in pursuing future study in athletic training, chiropractic, dentistry,medicine,optometry, occupational therapy, physical therapy, physician assistant, or other health care careers such as public health.
-A bachelor’s degree is usually required for admission to a professional school.
+The Health Sciences and Pre-Professional Health Advising Office (www.uwyo.edu/preprof/) provides pre-professional health advising to all UW students regardless of their academic majors, who are interested in pursuing future study in athletic training, chiropractic, dentistry, medicine, optometry, occupational therapy, physical therapy, physician assistant, or other health care careers such as public health or genetic counseling.
+A bachelor’s degree is usually required for admission to a professional program.
 The University of Wyoming offers professional education in pharmacy, social work, speech-language pathology, and nursing, but not in other health care fields.
-Students may pursue any UW degree program in which they have an interest and at the same time complete the admission requirements for the professional schools they wish to attend.
+Students may pursue any UW degree program in which they have an interest and at the same time complete the admissions requirements for the professional program they wish to attend.
 Students are advised by a career advisor from the Pre-Professional Health Advising Office as they work toward completing their academic and experiential prerequisites to become a strong applicant for a professional program.
 A primary advisor will also be assigned to each student for their degree program.

-Through this office, pre-health students can access current information about admission requirements, entrance examinations, application process, professional school curriculums, interviewing skills, and test preparation.
-Specific schools may have additional requirements; students are urged to check with the schools they wish to attend.
+Through this office, pre-health students can access current information about admissions requirements, entrance examinations, the application process, professional program curricula, interviewing skills, and test preparation.
+Specific professional programs may have additional requirements; students are urged to check with the programs they wish to attend.

-Information and Wyoming state residency applications for the WICHE PSEP program, the WWAMI medical education program, and the WYDENT dental education program, may be found online at http://www.uwyo.edu/certwy.
+Information about and applications to certify Wyoming state residency for the WICHE PSEP program, the WWAMI Medical Education program, and the WYDENT dental education program may be found online at http://www.uwyo.edu/certwy.